nvmcommunity/alchemist-restful-api/README.md

 ```bash
 composer require nvmcommunity/laravel-eloquent-api
 ```
+See more details about how to use `nvmcommunity/laravel-eloquent-api` package at  in the [Laravel Eloquent API Documentation](https://packagist.org/packages/nvmcommunity/laravel-eloquent-api)
 ## Basic usage

 Here is an example of how to use Alchemist Restful API to build a RESTful API interface for an Order API.